nof1eld/iOS-inspired-calculator/README.md

 1. Clone the repository or download the source code.
 2. Open the `index.html` file in a web browser.

-Alternatively, you can visit the live demo at [insert your live demo URL here].
+Alternatively, you can visit the live demo at [https://nof1eld.github.io/iOS-inspired-calculator/].

 ## Usage